Web2LearnEU/AISTER-Crowdsourcing-Pilot/README.md

 Cite the repository as: Ziku, M., Kouzelis, A., Darsaklis, A. & Zourou, K. (2026).
 The AISTER Human-In-The-Loop Crowdsourcing Pilot [Dataset].
 Zenodo.

 ## Acknowledgements
-This README file follows the structure of the *KU Leuven Libraries* Git-based dataset documentation, i.e., https://github.com/KU-Leuven-Libraries/Portraits-Collection-Dataset.
+This README file adopts the structure of the *KU Leuven Libraries* Git-based dataset documentation, i.e., https://github.com/KU-Leuven-Libraries/Portraits-Collection-Dataset.
 See: KU Leuven Libraries, Digitisation Department.
 (2019).
 The Portraits Collection Dataset of KU Leuven Libraries, Special Collections (Version 01-beta2) [Data set].
 Zenodo. http://doi.org/10.5281/zenodo.3460785.

 The documentation of the Jupyter Notebooks follows the criteria of quality assessment for Jupyter projects by GLAM institutions, as published in Candela, G., Chambers, S., & Sherratt, T. (2023).
 An approach to assess the quality of Jupyter projects published by GLAM institutions. *Journal of the Association for Information Science and Technology*, 74(13), 1550–1564. https://doi.org/10.1002/asi.24835